Shafiahuma/Task-Manager/README.md

    - ```cd frontend```
    - ```npm install```
    - ```npm start```
+   - ```npm install react-bootstrap bootstrap```
 5. To run the "server" side:
    - ```cd backend```
    - ```npm init -y```
    - ```npm install express pg cors body-parser```
    - ```node index.js```

+## API Endpoints
+### Task Management API

+- GET /tasks
+  Description: Retrieve a list of tasks.
+  Response: JSON array of tasks.

+- GET /tasks:id
+  Description: Retrieve a specific task by ID.
+  Parameters: id - The ID of the task.
+  Response: JSON object of the task.

+- POST /tasks
+  Description: Create a new task.
+  Request Body: JSON object with title, description and status fields.
+  Response: JSON object of the created task.

+- PUT /tasks:id
+  Description: Update an existing task by ID.
+  Parameters: id - The ID of the task.
+  Request Body: JSON object with title, description, and completed fields.
+  Response: JSON object of the updated task.

+- DELETE /tasks:id
+  Description: Delete a task by ID.
+  Parameters: id - The ID of the task.
+  Response: JSON object of the deleted task.

+All the API endpoints are evaluated using postman software before using it in frontend.